Locks of Love: History

 Locks of Love was founded by Madonna W. Coffman on May 28, 1997.
 Coffman was a registered nurse who had suffered from alopecia in her twenties.
 Coffman's daughter also had alopecia and lost all her hair at the age 4.
 Locks of Love received a determination of its 501(c)(3) status from the Internal Revenue Service in December 1997.
-By September 2006, Locks of Love had provided about 2,000 wigs to recipients completely free of charge.
+By September 2006, Locks of Love had provided around 2,000 wigs to recipients, completely free of charge.